 Chai Frappe Ingredient Breakdown

 Not too long ago I shared a recipe for a homemade, Starbucks chai tea concentrate copy cat.
-If you’re just looking for an easy, homemade chai frappuccino recipe then feel free to any store bough chai concentrate.
+If you’re just looking for an easy, homemade chai frappuccino recipe then feel free to any store bought chai concentrate.

 However if you’re interested in making a more healthy frappe with paleo, vegan and low fodmap diets in mind then I recommend making your own concentrate from scratch.
 Many chai concentrates are made with sugar and honey.
 Making them incompatible with vegan/low fodmap lifestyles.